manticoresoftware/manticoresearch/manual/Node_info_and_management/Node_status.md

 `SHOW SETTINGS` is an SQL statement that displays the current settings from your configuration file.
 The setting names are represented in the following format: `'config_section_name'.'setting_name'`

-The result also contains two additionary values:
+The result also includes two additional values:
-- `configuration_file` - the path to the configuration file
+- `configuration_file` - The path to the configuration file
-- `worker_pid` -  the process id of the running searchd instance
+- `worker_pid` - The process ID of the running `searchd` instance

 <!-- intro -->
 ##### SQL: